JonathanWilbur/mueller-report/volume1.md

 with the Trump organization, Sater had alluded to the need for government approval and his attempts to set up meetings with Russian officials.
-On October 12, 2015, for example, Sater wrote to Cohen that "all we need is Putin onboard and we are golden ," and that a "meeting with Putin and top deputy is tentatively set for the 14th \[of October\]. " 332 this meeting was being coordinated by associates in Russia and that he had no direct interaction with the Russian government.
+On October 12, 2015, for example, Sater wrote to Cohen that "all we need is Putin onboard and we are golden ," and that a "meeting with Putin and top deputy is tentatively set for the 14th \[of October\]."
+332 this meeting was being coordinated by associates in Russia and that he had no direct interaction with the Russian government.
 333